Locked-chess-official/friendly_module_not_found_error/README.md

 ## Rejected suggestion

 - Build a cache for site-packages when install: The code runs fast, so it can find all of the packages fast.
 Before that finding costs, the computer has been almost broken.
-- Suggest for "pip install xxx": spelling mistakes are often closely associated with homograph attacks.
+- Suggest for "pip install xxx": spelling mistakes are often closely associated with homograph attacks and typosquatting attacks.
 Suggesting for it will help the attacker.

 ## Credits